yo-yo-yo-jbo/cicada_tools/README.md

 2. The cipher works on at least two letters at the same time (Digraphs) due to IoC tests.
 3. The cipher probably treats two consecutive letters differently (e.g. like `Playfair` cipher does).
 This is a conclusion from the low distribution of doublets in the entire `LP2`.

-## Attempts made
+## Experiments made
-All attempts are under the `Attempts` class, in `main.py`.
+All experiments are under the `Experiments` class, in `main.py`.
 Once executed, that file presents a menu dynamically based on all methods tried so far.
-That's a great programmatic way of documenting all attempts.
+That's a great programmatic way of documenting all experiments.

 ## Coding and classes
 The following section includes coding and useful classes: